-Taking the prioritized backlog from the Product Discovery process, the Product Delivery team performs these steps to create the actual features into the product.
+Taking the prioritized backlog from the Product Discovery process, the Product Delivery team performs these steps to create the actual features in the product.

-From our examples, we can also observe that each step in the process has their distinct inputs and outputs.
-Examining these inputs and outputs will help you as well in determining the steps in your process.
+From our examples, we can also observe that each process step has distinct inputs and outputs.
+Examining these inputs and outputs will also help you determine the steps in your process.